apnex/labops/README.md

 ## TLDR; Quick Start
 The base VM image is based on Centos 7, is is deployed through an unattended network installation over the Internet.

-To use a complete node, simply download the pre-made ISO from here:
+To use a completed node, simply download the pre-made ISO from here:
 https://labops.sh/boot.iso

 It is a tiny 1MB ISO - as it contains only iPXE code.